 |Water temperature:||76 to 80 °F (24.4 to 26.6°C)|

-I have a comprehensive guide on the Siamese algae eater (SAE for short) is notorious in the aquarium trade for its ability to destroy algae infestations top to bottom.
+I have a comprehensive guide on the Siamese algae eater (SAE for short) which is notorious in the aquarium trade for its ability to destroy algae infestations top to bottom.

-In fact, I’ve listed it at #1 in my list on the
+In fact, I’ve also listed it at #1 in my list on the

 17 19 finest aquarium algae eaters.

 It resembles a small shark in appearance, same as the flying fox fish and the Chinese Algae Eater.

 It should be noted that these are all different species of shark look-alikes because there’s too much disinformation online claiming otherwise.